-At the tip of the Gaspé Peninsula, where the St. Lawrence widens to become the sea, the Cap-des-Rosiers and Cap-Gaspé lighthouses have seen many passing boats: ships full of immigrants, military convoys, fishing boats and more.
+At the tip of the Gaspé Peninsula, where the St. Lawrence widens to become the sea, the Cap-des-Rosiers and Cap-Gaspé lighthouses have seen many passing vessels: ships full of immigrants, military convoys, fishing boats and more.
 Cap-des-Rosiers is the tallest lighthouse in the country, while Cap-Gaspé is located in Forillon National Park.
 In both cases, you’re invited to soak up all the history these lighthouses have witnessed.

 Located on the site of the Cap-de-Bon-Désir Interpretation and Observation Centre along the Saguenay–St. Lawrence Marine Park, the Bon-Désir Lighthouse is right next to one of the best places in Québec to observe whales from the shore.

-Much further east, the Mingan Archipelago National Park Reserve of Canada is home to two lighthouses.
-Both are named after the islands they are on and both are located on bird-watching sites: Île aux Perroquets and Petite Île au Marteau.
-Be sure to participate in the interpretive activities on offer to learn more about each island.
-(Activities are offered daily on Île aux Perroquets and on Sundays, Tuesdays and Thursdays on Petite Île au Marteau.)
-Looking for an unusual accomodation?
-You can stay in the light station, spending the night in one of the historic buildings found on Île aux Perroquets!
+Much further east, the Mingan Archipelago National Park Reserve of Canada is home to two lighthouses: Île aux Perroquets and Petite Île au Marteau.
+Both are named after the islands they are on and both are located on bird-watching sites.
+Be sure to participate in the interpretive activities on offer to learn more about the history of these islands and the flora and fauna they protect.
+Looking for unusual accommodations?
+Spend the night in a light station, in one of the historic buildings found on Île aux Perroquets.

 Lighthouses in the Îles de la Madeleine

 In the middle of the Gulf of St. Lawrence, the Îles de la Madeleine have seen their fair share of shipwrecks: over 700 ships have been stranded on the shores of this archipelago.
 Some of the wrecks are still visible reminders of these tragic events.
-Most lighthouses on the Islands are still operational and some are accessible, but none are open to the public.
-They continue to enhance the landscape and to indicate the presence of land to those who navigate the waters surrounding the Islands.
+Most of the lighthouses on the Islands are still operational and some are accessible, but none are open to the public.
+They continue to enhance the landscape and to guide vessels navigating the waters surrounding the Islands.